shoaib0657/code-collab-angular/README.md

 # CodeCollab

 ## About
-CodeCollab is a collaborative coding platform built using Angular.
-It allows multiple users to work on code together in real-time.
+CodeCollab is a collaborative coding platform built using Angular, Socket.io and CodeMirror.
+It allows multiple users to work on code together in real-time, track cursor positions and receive notifications.
+The platform is built using Angular for the frontend, Node.js for the backend and Socket.io for real-time communication.
+CodeMirror is used for the code editor.

 ## Features

+- **Real-time Collaboration**: Multiple users can edit code simultaneously.
+- **Cursor Tracking**: Tracks and displays the cursor position of each collaborator.
+- **Home Page**: Interface to join or create a coding room.
-- Real-time code collaboration
+- **Editor Page**: Integrated code editor using CodeMirror.
 - Syntax highlighting

+## Future Scope

+1. [] Add syntax highlighting for multiple languages
+2. [] Add support for multiple themes
+3. [] Add support for saving the last theme and language selected by the user in local storage
+4. [] Add support to accept or reject new users trying to join the room
+5. [ ] Add to implement video and voice chat feature inside the editor
+6. [ ] Add support for local code file uploading

 ## Installation